 A line-up is a gallery, a runway of sorts, where human behavior is paraded for all to see: politeness and rudeness, pleasantries and vulgarities, thoughtfulness and selfishness.

 A better and fair society is made one person at a time, step by step.
 Make sure you are at the front of that line-up.
-Its the only one that is worthwhile to line up for.
+It’s the only one that is worthwhile to line up for.

 Jesús Ángel Miguel García is a Fellow Researcher, St. Paul’s College, University of Manitoba, and founder and director of The Spanish Institute, Winnipeg (spanishinstitute@mts.net).